-We are building a new provincial tertiary mental health and substance use treatment centre on the Riverview lands in Coquitlam for adults with severe substance use and mental health issues in the province.
+We are building a new provincial mental health and substance use treatment centre on the Riverview lands in Coquitlam for adults with the most severe, complex substance use and mental health issues in the province.
 The new centre, which will replace the

-The location and design of the building will align with the vision and master plan prepared by BC Housing (see "A vision for renewing Riverview" on the Renewing Riverview
+The location and design of the building will align with BC Housing's vision and master plan for the

 redevelopment of the Riverview site, which prioritizes open, green spaces and therapeutic landscapes to promote space for healing.